matloff/TidyverseSkeptic/README.md

 beginning, having used R's predecessor S before that.
 I've published several books that use R, and have served as the Editor-in-Chief of the *R Journal*.
 My R tutorial for beginners, [fasteR](https://github.com/matloff/fasteR), has become my most popular GitHub repo.

+But it goes far beyond that; I really am intensely interested in how people learn, from children to middle-aged adults.
+Among other things, I've taught English As a Second Language, and have taught a short course to sixth-graders.

 # Kudos to RStudio, But with a Wrong Turn